 Recently, while perusing a Facebook newsfeed, I came across a thread which discussed the options available for large animal disposal in SLO County.
 The consensus was unanimous: We have limited large animal disposal options.
 I wondered if this was actually the case, or if our community simply doesn’t know about all of the options available to them.
-I turned to my industry expert contact, Christine Johnson, General Manager of Eden Memorial Pet Care, for some answers.
+I turned to my industry expert contact, Christine Johnson, Former General Manager of Eden Memorial Pet Care, for some answers.
 She responded with, “We may provide cremation, but we need to be able to pass information about other options on.”
 So in order to serve the horse community, Christine did some research and came up with this list of large animal disposal options in SLO County.

 Issues Regarding End-of-life for Large Animals

 Before discussing the options related to large animal disposal in our community, we need to understand the issues surrounding said disposal, however unpleasant it may be.
 These are things that we will all have to consider before making a plan for our animals.

 - A horse is a large body.
 If it can’t move itself, then you will have to move it, and you will need assistance.
 It takes about 1-7 hours for the body of a horse to go into “rigor mortis”– a condition which stiffens limbs, and makes moving the body even more difficult.
 However, this condition will soften as days go on and decomposition sets in.
 (1)

 - Body fluids escape a dead body easily as muscles are no longer firing to keep these fluids in.

 - You need to have an end-of-life plan for your horses so you won’t be caught off-guard when the need arises.

 - Your decision will be based on your finances and what you are OK with regarding the final resting place of your horse.